Hanson-Nguyen/Hanson-Nguyen/README.md

 ## hello, my name is Hanson Nguyen :man_technologist:

-I'm currently a full-time student pursuing my Masters in Computer Science at FIU.

-I specialize in backend development but spend my time learning about full stack development.
+Graduated with a Masters in Computer Science @ FIU, now driven to change the world with Big Data as well as the Small Data.

 <br>